 - 1. Apply safety rules, regulations, and procedures when using CNC equipment. - 2.
 Demonstrate care and maintenance for CNC machines.
-Examples: maintenance-operating, cleaning, lubricating, setting up

 - 3. Identify basic G and M codes, speed and feed codes, and cutter positioning. - 4.
 Demonstrate skills for writing a basic CNC mill program for straight and circular moves. - 5.
 Demonstrate skills for writing a basic CNC lathe program for turning, facing, and corner radii.